zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/audit/scenarios/ef-core-audit-exclude-include-entity.md

 ## Exclude/Include by Entity Type

-You can exclude or include audit entry by using entity type with the 4 followings methods:
+You can exclude or include audit entry by using entity type with the 4 following methods:

 - `Exclude(Func<object, bool>)`: Exclude all entities with the same entity type as the excluded entity.
 - `Exclude<T>()`: Exclude entities of type "T" or derived from type "T".
 - `Include(Func<object, bool>)`: Include all entities with the same entity type as the excluded entity.
 - `Include<T>()`: Include entities of type "T" or derived from type "T".

-The result weither an entity type is excluded or included is cached for better performance.
+The result whether an entity type is excluded or included is cached for better performance.

 {% include template-example.html %}
 ```csharp